Karma Yoga - Service

 1. Schedule a specific amount of time, each day, to move yourself toward your desired goal.
 Read more about Right Livelihood.

-2. This work must be done in stages, one little step at a time.
+2. This work must be done in stages, one small step at a time.
 Start with a time frame that is doable right now.